Not long ago, I interviewed an applicant for our residency program.

 The clearinghouse was to be called the National Interassociation Committee on Internships (NICI) – and became the organization we now know as the National Resident Matching Program, or NRMP.

-After a trial run in 1951 – and a student revolt that I’ll describe in my next post – the new system went live.
+After a trial run in 1951 – and a student revolt described in Part 2 – the new system went live.
 Around 5800 graduating students were available to fill 10,500 intern positions – and things went smoothly.
 Everyone agreed it was an improvement over the previous chaos.
 And now, over half a century later, the Match is completely ingrained into American medicine.

 And everyone lived happily ever after…?

 Not so fast.
 See, the Match story doesn’t end here.
-There are a few more important stories to tell and questions to answer – and we’ll do just that in the future posts.
+There are a few more important stories to tell and questions to answer – and we’ll do just that in the rest of this series, starting with Part 2.